astronomer/docs/learn/airflow-params.md

 Params are also accessible as a [Jinja template](templating.md) using the `{{ params.my_param }}` syntax.

-If you try to access a param that has not been specified for a specific DAG run the task will fail with an exception.
+If you try to access a param that has not been specified for a specific DAG run, the task will fail with an exception.

+## Param precedence

-The order of precedence for params is as follows:
+The order of precedence for params, with the first item taking most precedence, is as follows:

 - Params that have been provided for a specific DAG run by a method detailed in [pass params to a DAG run at runtime](#pass-params-to-a-dag-run-at-runtime) as long as the [Airflow config core.dag_run_conf_overrides_params](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#dag-run-conf-overrides-params) is set to `True`.
 - Param defaults that have been defined at the task level.